Are there admission requirements for the program?

 What is the difference between taking the course online or on campus?

-Whether you study on campus or online, you will have the same high-quality instruction, practicum options, and ability to apply for TESL Canada certification.
+Whether you study on campus or online, you will have the same high-quality instruction and ability to apply for TESL Canada certification.
 Studying online allows you to study from any location, at your own pace, and to adjust the program to your lifestyle.

 What order do you recommend I do the three courses?